LixiangZhao98/PointCloud-Visualization-Tool/README.md

 - Clone the repo with git lfs installed or download the archive [https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/archive/refs/heads/master.zip](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/archive/refs/heads/master.zip "archive") and open the project using Unity (versions higher than 2020.3.38f1 have been tested).
 - `Assets/PointCloud-Visualization-Tool/Scenes/PointCloudVisualization.unity` is a demo to read, visualize and calculate the field density of point cloud data.
 - To switch datasets, click the gameobject `script/RunTime` in Hierarchy and change `datasets` in the inspector window.
-- To calculate the density field of point cloud by KDE and generate iso-surface, click the gameobject `script/RunTime` in Hierarchy and set `CalculateDensity` as true in the inspector window.
-To change threshold, click the gameobject `script/RenderDataRunTime` in Hierarchy and adjust `MCGPUThreshold` in the inspector window.
+- To calculate the density field of point cloud by the modified Breiman kernel density estimation with a finite-support adaptive Epanechnikov kernel, click the gameobject `script/RunTime` in Hierarchy and set `CalculateDensity` as true in the inspector window.
+- To generate iso-surface and change threshold, click the gameobject `script/RenderDataRunTime` in Hierarchy and adjust `MCGPUThreshold` in the inspector window.
 Then you can see the iso-surface enclosing the region with density higher than `MCGPUThreshold` just as follows.
 ![Image](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/blob/master/Assets/pic/marchingcube.png "Image")
 - `Assets/PointCloud-Visualization-Tool/Scenes/ColorMapping.unity` is a demo to show color mapping based on density information.
 In this demo, `CalculateDensity` is set to true by default.
 The effect is as follows:
 ![Image](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/blob/master/Assets/pic/FieldColor.png "Image")